Table of contents

 How QR code menus can benefit your business

-Flexibility.
-Restaurants can easily and quickly update a digital menu to reflect last-minute menu changes, minimising the chance of having to let a customer know you’re out of an item after they’ve already placed their order.
+- Flexibility.
+Restaurants can easily, and quickly, update a digital menu to reflect last-minute menu changes, minimizing the chance of having to let a customer know you’re out of an item after they’ve already placed their order.

-Efficiency.
+- Efficiency.
 Putting the ordering in the hands of the customer helps to streamline your restaurant.
-By minimising the back-and-forth between waiters and customers, you can turn tables more quickly, increasing the overall number of customers served in a day.
+By minimizing the back-and-forth between waiters and customers, you can turn tables more quickly, increasing the overall number of customers served in a day.

-Insightful data.
-Digital menus give you access to insightful data that you can use to optimise your menu for your customers.
+- Insightful data.
+Digital menus give you access to insightful data that you can use to optimize your menu for your customers.
 With more control over the ordering process, you might be surprised at which items become the front-runners on your menu.

 How do I create a QR code for a menu?